 Free cash flow is defined as the net cash inflow/outflow from continuing operating activities less capital expenditure on property, plant and equipment and intangible assets, contingent consideration payments, net finance costs, and dividends paid to non-controlling interests, contributions from non-controlling interests plus proceeds from the sale of property, plant and equipment and intangible assets, and dividends received from joint ventures and associates (all attributable to continuing operations).
 It is used by management for planning and reporting purposes and in discussions with and presentations to investment analysts and rating agencies.
 Free cash flow growth is calculated on a reported basis.
-A reconciliation of net cash inflow from continuing operations is set out on page 97.
+A reconciliation of net cash inflow from continuing operations to free cash flow from continuing operations is set out on page 86.